vimond/vimond-experience-samples/README.md

 4. Using the [Auth0 authentication API](https://auth0.com/docs/api/info).
 It does more or less the same as the auth0.js library, but if you for some reason are not able to use any of the [Libraries](https://auth0.com/docs/libraries) when developing clients you can use the API directly.
 Typical usage is for smart TV, set-top boxes etc. In these cases you might want to consider to use Device Authorization Flow.

 5. [Device Authorization Flow](https://auth0.com/docs/flows/concepts/device-auth).
 The device asks the user to go to a link on their computer or smartphone and authorize the device.
 This avoids a poor user experience for devices that do not have an easy way to enter text.
-Even though it is not intended for a web application, we make a single page sample using device flow in a later sample.
+Even though it is not intended for a web application, we will make a single page sample using device flow in a later version of the sample app.

-This sample are using Hooks which are a new addition in React 16.8.
+>This sample are using Efect Hooks which are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
 See [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html)